Book an

 Hair transplant procedures are becoming quite common to solve the problem of hair loss.
 However, many folks ask the question about the chances of failure of a hair transplant.
 This is generally a pretty reliable treatment that will not work as well in some cases.
 In this blog, we review reasons for the failure of hair transplant, prevention, and what to expect.
 Knowing these elements will be important for anyone looking to have this procedure done.

-What Causes the Failure?
+What Causes Hair Transplant Graft Failure?

 Recognizing the Signs